-Grades serve to communicate student progress, document the level of mastery, and demonstrate what has been learned by students in a quantitative format.
+Grades serve to communicate student progress, document the level of To ensure that parents receive the most up-to-date progress of their child, Skyward should be updated at least on a weekly basis to reflect current progress. mastery, and demonstrate what has been learned by students in a quantitative format.
 Providing timely feedback via grades is essential in identifying areas of strengths and opportunities for growth and to show mastery of the learned concepts and skills.